IanESmith/static-website/Services/cdmp/notes.md

 - we need to be assured that TDCS have their resources (on both CDP and ABC) working to an agreed and coherent test approach.
 So, we're asking them to ensure this is visible, understood and agreed by CDP and its tenants

-## Graph Spike and 'build the whole thing as a thin slice of working functionality
+## Graph Spike and 'build the whole thing as a thin slice of working functionality'

-We are about to complete spiking and developing a full end-to-end working slice of functionality that allows the ingestion, persistence in graph, and querying of ABC’s API/PNR messages.
+We are about to complete [spiking](https://www.leadingagile.com/2016/09/whats-a-spike-who-should-enter-it-how-to-word-it/) and developing a full end-to-end working slice of functionality that allows the ingestion, persistence in graph, and querying of ABC’s API/PNR messages.
 This means we nearly have:
  - an ingestion pipeline that maps ABC data to POLE, including a basic matching approach to reduce duplicates in the POLE data (allowing ABC to test carrier messages and examine POLE output).
 - a graph ingest for POLE data that takes the transformed output and stores it in a graph model (allowing our tenants to review how data is stored and specify how they want to access it so CDP can index their data appropriately).
 - provided an API to the POLE data at 2 levels, a simple REST API to search for and retrieve POLE entities, and a more complex API provided by the underlying graph engine.